Bruno-SSC/movsort/commit_log.md

     Did some styling changes.
 com 29
-    More style changes, added elements for name searching, icons for layout changing and shuffle movie.
+    More style changes, added elements for name searching, icons for layout changing and shuffle movie. com 30
+    Defined a proper interface for the movie_object and started working on the movie search feature.
+It kinda works but is just a starter attempt.